 “I’d destroy the movie before I use a single frame that I didn’t photograph.
 That is a f–king hard fact.
 I’d blow the f–king thing up.”

 Now, Snyder and his fans are getting their wish.
 (And you know what they say about wishes, right?)
-This May, Warner Bros. announced that the official Snyder Cut would be released on HBO Max sometime in 2021.

 Be Careful What You Wish For